LorenzHetterich/JQuic/Readme.md

 To make JQuic more portable and easier to work with, we decided to use gradle and provide some tasks for the most important operations. <br>
 All our custom tasks belong to the group `application` namely:
 * `buildLibrary`: compiles native user code (found in native).
 The user code is currently used to speed up reading and writing from / to quic streams.
 * `release`: compiles the jquic binary, compiles native user code, builds the jar file and source jar file and puts everything into the `run` folder.
 Note that using the proxy only works if your working directory is the `run` folder (we are currently thinking about how to fix that).
-The jar file can be used as a normal java library (Linux x86-64 only).
+The jar file can be used as a normal java library (Linux + Windows, x86-64 only).
 * `gradleRun`: build native usercode and runs java main class `GradleMain` (`jquic.main`).
 Note that this is a special main class used only when running from gradle.
 This class may be used for some quick testing (no pun intended).
 * `runProxy`: runs a terminal as the user proxy_user.
 This user forwards all UDP traffic to port 443 to 127.0.0.1:4000.
 Note that this only works if you run `IPTables/create_user.sh` before, to create and set up the proxy_user.
 Using this gradle task is not recommended, to run a terminal as proxy_user, you can also run the `release` task and then do `./jquic terminal` (in the `run` directory).
 * `runTests`: compiles the jquic binary, compiles native user code, builds the jar file and runs some tests.
 Tests can also be executed by the jquic using `./jquic tests` (in the `run` directory)